 The car has all its original books/manuals and a full service history.
 HPI clear.

 Given that it has been a daily car in its 28th year it is not perfect.
 The original paint has some marks and blemishes and the front wings are starting to go in the usual place.
-The interior is generally very nice with original ribbed overmats, nice leather and period Blaupunkt stereo.
-The driver’s seat has some wear to the bolster, but, being proper leather, it has a nice feel to it.
+The interior is generally nice with original ribbed overmats, nice leather and period Blaupunkt stereo.
+The driver’s seat has some wear to the bolster, but it has a nice feel to it.